maksmakuta/fcoin/README.md

 # fcoin

- Microcryptocurrency with PoV consensus algorithm written in C++
+Cryptocurrency with Proof of Vote (PoV) consensus algorithm written in C++
+In development.

 ## Dependencies